imadarchid/openbk/docs/source/transactions.rst

 To get spending categories, you can use the ``analyze_spending(statement)`` method.

-- **statement**: a `statement` object is required.
-You can get this from running the extract function and selecting the third output.
+- **statement**: a `statement` parameter is required.
+You can get this from running the extract function.

 .. code-block:: python